lukemt/iwab/README.md

 npm run build
 ```

 You can run the newly built app with `npm run start`.
-This uses [sirv](https://github.com/lukeed/sirv), which is included in the package.json's `dependencies` so that the app will work when you deploy to platforms like [Heroku](https://heroku.com).
+This uses [sirv](https://github.com/lukeed/sirv), which is included in the package.json's `dependencies`.

 # How to empty node_modules: